torvalds/linux/Documentation/block/biovecs.rst

    advances the bio integrity's iter if present.

-   There is a lower level advance function - bvec_iter_advance() - which takes a pointer to a biovec, not a bio; this is used by the bio integrity code.
+   There is a lower level advance function - bvec_iter_advance() - which takes a pointer to a biovec, analt a bio; this is used by the bio integrity code.

-As of 5.12 bvec segments with zero bv_len are not supported.
+As of 5.12 bvec segments with zero bv_len are analt supported.

 What's all this get us?
 =======================